1j01/skele2d/README.md

 ## Setup / API

-For now, you'd have to look at the source code, and copy from the examples.
+So far, if you wanted to use this, you'd have to look at the source code, and copy from the examples.

 I wouldn't recommend using this yet!

-Right now there's a bunch of CoffeeScript files in [`sources/`](sources/), along with `sources/style.css`, published in the [`skele2d`](https://www.npmjs.com/package/skele2d) package, and you have to include other stuff like Material UI, React, and CoffeeScript as seen in [`example/index.html`](example/index.html)
+Right now the [module](https://www.npmjs.com/package/skele2d) is published as CoffeeScript source files and you have to include other stuff like Material UI, and setup Webpack with CoffeeScript support as seen in [`example/index.html`](example/index.html) and [`example/webpack.config.js`](example/webpack.config.js)
-(but not everything in there is required)

 ## Roadmap

 * Finish separating this out into a reusable library / framework (from [Tiamblia][])
 	* Find a good boundary between the engine and game, and think about how to minimize assumptions
-		* When something is part of an application/game, there aren't necessesarily any barriers between it and the application/game code, which can make it easy to introduce coupling, which is bad, but importantly, there are no barriers to editing any part of it, which is really nice: you can adapt it to your needs as your needs progress.
+		* When something is part of an application/game, there aren't necessarily any barriers between it and the application/game code, which can make it easy to introduce coupling, which is bad, but importantly, there are no barriers to editing any part of it, which is really nice: you can adapt it to your needs as your needs progress.
 When you go to separate it out into a library, suddenly you're confronted with either having to remove all the coupling (which takes significant effort and thought), or just sort of "include everything" and make it a grab-bag framework with all the functionality you need for each applications you intend to use it with - which is of course, bad.
 Or somewhere in between, or whatever.
 			* OOP introduces problems with reusability, with its methods on classes/objects.
 Also if you have any private variables.
 		* Try to remove the proscribed `Entity` class (currently relied upon: `x`, `y`, `structure`, `toWorld`, `fromWorld`, and serialization)
 		* Ditto for `World` (currently relied upon for serialization, and directly accessing `entities`)